 Read the August 2014 Newsletter Here

-This issue features an article by Nathan Sparks, Executive Director, noting recent initiatives and partnerships.
-An important initiative is the Economic Developm...
+This issue features an article by Nathan Sparks, Executive Director, noting recent initiatives and partnerships and an important thank you to the EDATE Committ...

 Okaloosa County, Florida – October 21, 2013 — Today, Governor Rick Scott along with Enterprise Florida, the Office of Economic Development & Engagement, and the Economic Development Council of Okaloosa County announced that Bit-Wizards Information Technology Solutions, Inc., based in Fort Walton Beach, is preparing for a multi-year expansion that will result in 20 new jobs in software development, account management and advertising and a $1 million capital investment.

 Bit-Wizards is an innovative technology company that provides professional software development, software integration, web design, e-commerce, graphic design, and information technology consulting.
 The company will enhance and move into a 15,000 square-foot building at the end of the year.

 Governor Scott said, “Having Bit-Wizards expand in Okaloosa County is great news for Florida families.
 Florida is becoming the best state in the nation to do business and with our economic turnaround, we are seeing direct results.
 We have created nearly 370,000 private-sector jobs in the last two years and our unemployment rate is again below the national average, dropping last month to 7 percent.
 We know IT’S WORKING in Florida.”